“Simply irresistible…a voice that drips with gold.”

 — Parsifal

 American bass-baritone Ryan McKinny has earned his reputation as an artist with something to say.
-His relentless curiosity informs riveting character portrayals and beautifully crafted performances, reminding audiences of their shared humanity with characters on stage and screen.
+His relentless curiosity informs riveting character portrayals and masterfully crafted performances, reminding audiences of their shared humanity with characters on stage and screen.

 Joseph De Rocher in Dead Man Walking